-But after all that water washes away by wintertime, Ader said, plates rebound, GPS stations return to their previous positions, and the release of pressure adds a tiny amount of stress that may be enough to trigger impending earthquakes.
-Looking at data from 1995 to 2004, Ader found more magnitude 3 to 5 earthquakes in the dry sunny winter months than in the wet summers.
+After all that water washes away by wintertime, Ader said, plates unbend, GPS stations return to their original positions, and the release of pressure adds a tiny amount of stress that may be enough to trigger impending earthquakes.
+Looking at data from 1995 to 2004, Ader found a larger number of magnitude 3 to 5 earthquakes in the winter months than in the summer.

 The quakes weren't any stronger than they would've been without the stimulating effects of monsoons, he said.
 But the rains seem to have affected their timing.